ST10454877/mast5112-part-2-st10454877/README.md

 React Native.
 2022.
 React Native · A framework for building native apps using React. [online].
 Available at: https://reactnative.dev/ [Accessed 20 September 2024].

+Prakash, A. 2024. how is the prevItem getting the value of the previous item?. [online].
+Available at: https://stackoverflow.com/questions/64815353/how-is-the-previtem-getting-the-value-of-the-previous-item [Accessed 20 September 2024].

+‌

 ‌

 ‌